 In just two short years, Microsoft Teams has taken the productivity world by storm—surpassing Slack when Microsoft estimated 13 million daily Teams users this past summer.

 Part of that popularity is due to the fact that Teams is a lot more than just a chat app.
-The true power of Teams lies in its integration with the rest of Office 365, and its emergence as a one-stop-shop collaboration hub.
+The true power of Teams lies in its integration with the rest of Microsoft 365, and its emergence as a one-stop-shop collaboration hub.

 To really take full advantage of Teams, you need to understand how it interacts with Microsoft’s whole suite of cloud productivity apps and tools—a fact that became apparent as we developed ShareGate Apricot, our Teams management tool.
 Most importantly?
 You need to understand how it interacts with SharePoint.

 If you already use SharePoint and actively use existing team sites, there’s a few things you should know if you’re thinking about rolling out Teams anytime soon.